Academic Policies & Procedures

 In order to declare a semester bankrupt, all courses taken during the semester are bankrupt (both credit hours and grades).
 The bankrupt semester is removed from consideration for cumulative grade point average purposes and the bankrupt credit is not used for degree requirements.
 The semester listing of courses and grades remain evident on the academic record which is used to issue transcripts.
 A student may not bankrupt a semester after receiving a baccalaureate degree.
 College Independent Study via On-line and Distance Education is not included in computing qualifying grade point averages; P grades may not be used to meet bankruptcy requirements.

-For complete procedures and regulations, see the Schedule of Classes.
+For complete procedures and regulations, see the Office of the University Registrar's website at http://registrar.unl.edu.

 In order to help students gain credit by advanced standing, the University provides opportunities for advanced placement.
 UNL participates in the Advanced Placement Program (AP) of the College Entrance Examination Board and the College Level Examination Program (CLEP).
 Students can obtain detailed information on acceptable courses from the Office of Admissions.